 Quiet but mighty – Ryōyū Kobayashi lets his ski jumping do the talking

-The introverted, fashion-savvy Japanese ski-jumping star is full of raw ambition, preferring to let his performances do the talking as he continues to push the limits of his sport.
+The introverted, fashion-savvy Japanese ski-jumping star is full of raw ambition, preferring to let his performances show what he's capable of as he continues to push the limits of his sport.

 Despite being just 27-years-old, Japan’s Ryōyū Kobayashi is already one of the best ski jumpers to have ever lived, as proved by his career record and the fact he has three wins in the classic Four Hills tournament.